-Did you catch wildlife-viewing fever while in Yellowstone National Park?
-Don’t worry.
+Did you see grizzlies and wolves while in Yellowstone National Park?
+If not, don’t worry.
 You can see magnificent animals beyond the park’s boundaries.
 Whether you are driving through Wyoming, Idaho or Montana, here are our top 11 spots to pull out your binoculars and camera and view everything from moose, elk and bald eagles to grizzlies.

 1. Grizzly & Wolf Discovery Center